cbor-wg/charter/charter.md

 is easy to parse correctly.
 It has been picked up by a number of IETF efforts (e.g., CORE, ANIMA GRASP) as a message format.

-The CBOR working group will update RFC 7049 to fix verified errata.
+The CBOR working group will update RFC 7049 to deal with existing errata.
 Security issues and clarifications may be addressed, but changes to the document will ensure backward compatibility for popular deployed codebases.
-The resulting document will be targeted at becoming a Full Internet Standard.
+The resulting document will be targeted at becoming a Internet Standard.
 After that, the CBOR working group will monitor issues found with the CBOR specification and, if needed, will produce an updated document.